chef/chef-web-docs/content/config_rb_backend.md

 ### Elastic Search JVM settings

--   `elasticsearch.heap_size` Automatically computed by elastic search based on available memory.
+-   `elasticsearch.heap_size` Automatically computed by Elasticsearch
+    based on available memory.
 Specify in MB if you wish to override.
--   `elasticsearch.java_opts` Flags to directly pass to the JVM when launching elastic search.
+-   `elasticsearch.java_opts` Flags to directly pass to the JVM when launching Elasticsearch.
 If you override a heap flag here, the setting here takes precedence.
 -   `elasticsearch.new_size` Java heap's new generation size.